-Because the PAT is a new tool, the CCGHR sees 2010 as a “pilot year”, during which time we will collect feedback and recommendations on its use.
 We encourage you to provide us with comments on your experience using the tool- please feel free to tell us how you used it, what worked and what didn’t.
-Please send any questions or comments to: email@example.com
+Please send any questions or comments to: firstname.lastname@example.org

 Accessing the PAT

 Two PAT documents are available for download.
 The first is a writable PDF, which can be downloaded, filled out, saved, and edited again.
 This allows the PAT to act as a “living document”.
 The writable PDF requires that you have access to Adobe Acrobat or similar PDF editing software.